-The Examination Board consists of six members of the faculty.
+The Examination Board consists of six members of the academic staff and an external member.
 The members are appointed by the Dean.
 The Examination Board collectively sets up rules and policy.
 The Examination Board as a whole meets once a month.
 Each member has his/her own portfolio.
 The Examination Board is supported by the secretary.